 - employer certificate for employee income received outside the RF, which must indicate the specific date of each payment;

-- a notarised power of attorney if an individual is submitting the declaration through a legally authorised representative;
+- a notarized power of attorney if an individual is submitting the declaration through a legally authorized representative;

 - all support documentation for deductions, if claimed.